 When it comes to camping, there are certain dishes that simply must be represented.
 I mean, if you don’t make s’mores around the fire, did you even go camping at all?

 But fortunately, most of the best food to bring camping doesn’t need a fridge.
-(After all, most tent- and car-campers don’t have one with them!)
+(After all, most tent- and car campers don’t have one with them!)
 For instance, every single s’mores ingredient is 100% fridge-free.
-So long as you’re not camping somewhere hot enough to melt your chocolate!
+As long as you’re not camping somewhere hot enough to melt your chocolate, you’re set!

-Keep in mind that bringing a cooler is also an option, and that doing so can allow you to bring along some perishable or semi-perishable items to be used as early as possible in the journey.
+Keep in mind that bringing a cooler is also an option and doing so can allow you to bring along some perishable or semi-perishable items to be used early in the journey.
 Or, you can snack solely on dry goods and microwave meals while using the ice chest to keep your beer supply chilly.
 Life is all about priorities, you know?